woosting/linux/contents/syncthing/auto-start/systemd.md

 ### Setup

-1. Create the user whos credentials the service should use to run, or choose an existing one.
+1. Create the user whos userspace the service should run in, or choose an existing one.

 2. Copy `syncthing@.service` into the [load path of the/etc/systemd/system system instance][3] (See Table 1. in the appendix below) from either: